-In fact, for most of you watching this video now, I think scalping is not for you.
+In fact, for most of you reading now, I think scalpers trading is not for you.

 Who is scalping for?
 Scalping is mainly for those of you who are young, especially if you have no liabilities, you have no wife, kids, whatsoever.
 You have all the time in the world to learn about the markets, to learn about scalping, to stare at your screen 12, 14 hours a day.
 Or maybe you’ve just graduated and trading is your first job, then scalping could be something for you.